ricmac/Cybercultural/src/posts/internet-2009.md

 ## Content Farms and Web 2.0 Capitalism

 Although 2009 was largely defined by the rise of social media and smartphone apps, there was also a worrying new trend on the web: content farms.
 As I wrote in [a December 2009 post](https://web.archive.org/web/20091217173420/http://www.readwriteweb.com/archives/content_farms_impact.php) on RWW, companies like Demand Media and Answers&#46;com were creating "thousands of pieces of content per day and are making a big impact on the Web."
-Both of those two companies were firmly inside the top 20 Web properties in the US by the end of that year—ahead of big media properties like the New York Times and Viacom Digital.
+Both of those two companies were firmly inside the top 20 Web properties in the US by the end of that year — ahead of big media properties like the New York Times and Viacom Digital.

 ![Demand Studios, 2009](/assets/images/demand_media_editorial.jpg)
 *Screenshot of Demand Studios, 2009.*